 Industrial biotech is the use of biological resources for producing and processing materials, chemicals and energy.
 Through these new methods, it can address major societal and environmental challenges, such as our reliance on non-degradable plastics.

 The sector currently employs 14,000 people in the UK and generates £3.7bn in revenue, with the potential to disrupt international markets worth over $34bn.

 About the BIA

 Established over 25 years ago at the infancy of biotechnology, the BioIndustry Association (BIA) is the trade association for innovative enterprises involved in UK bioscience.
-Members include emerging and more established bioscience companies; pharmaceutical companies; academic, research and philanthropic organisations; and service providers to the bioscience sector.
+Members include emerging and more established bioscience companies; pharmaceutical companies; academic, research and philanthropic organizations; and service providers to the bioscience sector.
 The BIA represents the interests of its members to a broad section of stakeholders, from government and regulators to patient groups and the media.
-Our goal is to secure the UK's position as a global hub and as the best location for innovative research and commercialisation, enabling our world-leading research base to deliver healthcare solutions that can truly make a difference to people's lives.
+Our goal is to secure the UK's position as a global hub and as the best location for innovative research and commercialization, enabling our world-leading research base to deliver healthcare solutions that can truly make a difference to people's lives.

 About the IBLF

 The IBLF brings industry together with other critical stakeholders from funding bodies & government, to help the UK realise industrial biotech’s £12bn market potential.